 At this stage, the goal is to capture the attention of the target audience and build brand recognition.
 Marketing strategies such as social media campaigns, SEO, and paid media are often employed to increase brand exposure and trust.

-In the consideration stage, the customer has become aware of the brand and is now evaluating various options to meet their needs.
+In the consideration phase, the customer has become aware of the brand and is now evaluating various options to meet their needs.

 Here, customers conduct research, compare features and prices, and seek out reviews and recommendations from others.
 The focus at this stage is to provide valuable information that helps customers make informed decisions.
 This can include engaging content on the company's website, social media interactions, and interactions with the sales team.